Achronite/energenie-ener314rt/README.md

     * ``parent.js``: An experimental node that forks a separate node instance to run the ``child.js`` code, and uses stdin/stdout messages between the ``parent`` and ``child`` programs.

-## Hardware based SPI driver supported - *NEW* In Version 0.6
+## Hardware based SPI driver - *NEW* In Version 0.6
-To increase reliability a new hardware SPI driver has been added using spidev.
-The module chooses hardware or software mode on start-up.
+To increase reliability a new hardware SPI driver has been added which utilises spidev (Issue #5).
+The module tries to use the hardware driver on start-up, if it has not been enabled it falls back to the software driver.
 The hardware SPI driver version can be enabled using `sudo raspi-config` choosing `Interface Options` and `SPI` to enable the hardware SPI mode, do this whilst this software is not running.

 ## Supported Devices